 The researchers speculated that the extra weight combined with circulation problems associated with obesity resulted in the breakdown of knee cartilage.

 Meanwhile, knee replacements doubled from 2003 to 2013, while the number of patients under age 65 getting them nearly tripled.

 A national database of knee replacement patients points to obesity as the cause for the knee surgeries in younger people.
 Patricia D. Franklin, MD, principal investigator of the database and director of clinical outcomes research at the University of Massachusetts Medical School, said she wasn’t surprised that heavier people were getting knee replacements, but was alarmed that younger people weren’t healthier.

-Being overweight hurts the knees in three ways, according to the National Center for Health Research (NCHR).
+Being overweight hurts your knees in three ways, according to the National Center for Health Research (NCHR).

 One, mechanical stress, makes the joints work harder and causes strain, just like the constant stress on the joints of an overworked bridge start to break down.
 The NCHR notes that “weight-bearing exercise” such as walking or weight lifting will strengthen bones, but carrying extra weight is still harmful to the joints.

 Two, biomechanical stress puts pressure on cells in the knee joint that are supposed to send out signals to the body for cell growth.
 “With the excess weight, these cells do not send out the right signals, and cells in the knee joint do not get repaired,” the NCHR says.

 Three, fat communicates with the body.
 Fatty (adipose) tissue sends out messages that affect the way the body functions.
 Cell-signaling proteins, called adipokines, slow down blood vessel growth, causing knee joints to deteriorate and be painful.

 Obesity can lead to osteoarthritis, which involves a breakdown of the knee cartilage, a soft flexible tissue that cushions the ball-and-joint socket of the knee and greatly breaks down friction.